webgpu/webgpufundamentals/webgpu/lessons/webgpu-textures.md

 ## Texture Formats

 For now, this is the basics of textures.
-Textures are a huge topic and there's a bunch more to cover
+Textures are a huge topic and there's a bunch more to cover.

 We've used `rgba8unorm` textures through out this article but there are a ton of different texture formats.